ksliu25/GutCheckIns/README.md

 </pre></code>
 to ensure all the tests are properly running and passing.

+## Security
+There are 2 main validations for a visit creation, including the "near_location" boolean that ideally will check on the client side if the user is within the required distance to the store (hence why address, latitude, and longitude is provided) along with a "check_in_code" code that is checked alongside the store's "daily_code" to ensure the customer is present at that location.

 ## Usage and API Endpoints

 ### Create a user - POST /users